Are you looking to do everything that can be done for you or a loved one who is suffering from a stroke, TBI, or post-concussion syndrome?

 Will Van travel to our rehab team or home?

-Yes, patients are treated either in hospital, rehabilitation centers, Van’s private Santa Monica office or in the comfort of the patient’s home.
-Patients with lower limb paralysis must be treated outside his private office.
+Yes, patients are treated either in hospital, rehabilitation centers, Van’s private Truckee office or in the comfort of the patient’s home.

 How many treatments are needed and how frequently?